Collective Buckling in Metal-Organic Framework Materials

-For small $\kappa > 0$, the equilibrium position will shift by $\boldsymbol{\delta} \mathbf{x}$.
-Fig.~\ref{fig:bucklingcoordinate} illustrates the atomic displacement due to buckling.
+\nh{For sufficiently small strain, the unbuckled configuration remains stable.
+A buckling instability occurs only beyond a critical strain $\kappa_c$.
+For small $\kappa - \kappa_c > 0$, the equilibrium position will shift by $\boldsymbol{\delta} \mathbf{x}$.} Fig.~\ref{fig:bucklingcoordinate} illustrates the atomic displacement due to buckling.
 We find this displacement vector by expanding the potential to first order around $\mathbf{x}^{(0)}$ and equating to zero

 where

 is the Hessian of the potential at the equilibrium.
 For the sake of clarity, we do not include the dependency on $V_\kappa(\mathbf{x})$ into the notation of the Hessian.
 Furthermore, we follow the convention that Latin indices ($i,j, \ldots$) label atoms and Greek indices ($\alpha,\beta, \ldots$) denote Cartesian coordinates.
 The displacement vector is thus given by